tescal2/TorchServeOnAWS/4_torchserve_on_EKS/instructions.md

 (A pre-requisite to this step is having an IAM User named "*EKSUser*".
 To see how to create an IAM User see [Creating an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html))

-The following two steps require admin privilege
+The following two steps require admin privilege.

 #### Create IAM Policy